ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 : A set of reports (i.e., measurements) that are aggregated into an aggregate result.
 As defined in {{!VDAF}}.

+Batch bucket:
+: State associated with a given batch allowing the aggregators to perform incremental aggregation.
+Depending on the batch mode, there may be many batch buckets tracking the state of a single batch.

 Batch duration:
 : The time difference between the oldest and newest report in a batch.